geekoftheweek/geekoftheweek.github.io/_posts/2015-05-09-unity-5-roadshow.markdown

 Next we learned how to control animations.
 First, we added a bazooka model as a child of our FPS character controller.
-Next, we created an AnimatorController asset, added an Animator component to the bazooka, dragged the AnimatorController into the Animator.
-Once these were connected, opened the AnimatorController and started wiring up Mecanim states.
+Next, we created an AnimatorController asset, added an Animator component to the bazooka, and dragged the AnimatorController into the Animator.
+Once these were connected, we opened the AnimatorController and started wiring up Mecanim states.
 This was as easy as dragging animation clips into the controller and then right-clicking to create transitions between them.
-The default behavior is to follow the transition when the current animation is done playing, but we set a "Shoot" trigger to force the transition instead.
+The default behavior is for the state machine to transition to the next state when the current animation finishes playing, but we set a "Shoot" trigger to force the transition instead.

 Mike had us iterate on the state machine a few times, starting simple and then demonstrating some new features of Unity 5.
-Unfortunately I can't remember all of those iterations, but the final base state machine looked like this:
+Unfortunately I can't remember all of those in-between iterations, but the final base state machine looked like
+this:

 ![Shooting animation state machine](/images/unity-5-roadshow-state-machine1.png)